StephenGriffies/StephenGriffies.github.io/_pages/models.md

-When handed a numerical model, the scientist must decide how to use it for revealing phenomena (e.g., waves, turbulence, boundary currents, overturning circulations, climate variations) emerging from the fundamental equations.
+When handed a numerical model, the scientist must decide how to use it for revealing phenomena (e.g., waves, turbulence, boundary currents, overturning circulation) emerging from the fundamental equations.
 Questions arise surrounding how to design a numerical experiment that is reproducible by others who may wish to compare/contrast their model results.
 And when simulation results are obtained, questions then arise concerning how to rationalize the output through analysis and interpretation.
 Here I summarize areas